Burntisland, Scotland, United Kingdom: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you plan to see the majestic St Columba's Church, it's important to wear modest clothing:
+If you are planning to go to the must-see St Columba's Church, it's useful to wear modest clothing:

-If you go to the Museum of Communication, wear museum-appropriate clothing and take:
+If you visit the Museum of Communication, wear museum-appropriate clothing and take:

 August